Structure of Data in the Snowflake Data Warehouse

 Data may come into Snowflake from a variety of Sources.
 To support this, the Snowflake warehouse can store both structured data, such as data similar to CSV format, and semi-structured data, such as data in JSON format.

-When you create a Pipeline, Hevo ingests the data from your Source, saves the data in JSON format on its server, and loads it to an S3 location, from where, the data is then loaded to Snowflake in columnar fashion.
+When you create a Pipeline, Hevo ingests the data from your Source, saves it in CSV or JSON format on its server, and loads it to S3 buckets.
+The data is then copied from these buckets to Snowflake in a columnar fashion.

-Once the data is loaded safely to your Snowflake Destination, it is deleted from these locations.
+Once the data is loaded to your Snowflake Destination, it is deleted from these locations.

 Example